See below:

 Failure to comply with this policy may be referred to the relevant line manager as a disciplinary offence.

-The University may change this policy at any time where appropriate.
+The University may change this policy at any time when appropriate.
 Where a policy is not due for review, but is found to require updating, it will remain published, unless the reasons for review render it obsolete.

 For general queries, please contact the University Health and Safety Department at HSDEmails@wlv.ac.uk